amss-stat/inGSEA/README.md

 ## Overview

-Standard GSEA has limited power when pathways exhibit heterogeneous or non-concordant expression patterns. iGSEA addresses this by:
+Standard GSEA has limited power when pathways exhibit heterogeneous or non-concordant expression patterns. adGSEA addresses this by:

 - Integrating an **Anderson-Darling (AD) based enrichment score** that enhances detection of sparse and bidirectional signals